 Have completed the equivalent of an undergraduate degree with a major in computer science, software engineering, or information systems as determined by the graduate computer science faculty.

 Applicants with degrees in related fields with three to five years experience in systems and software design may be considered.
-These applicants should have the equivalent of a minor in computer science including courses equivalent to Software Engineering I (CS 310), Software Engineering II (CS 491), Operating Systems (CS 350), Database Systems (CS 488), either Calculus and Its Applications (MS 120) or Calculus I (MS 125), and demonstrated proficience in procedural or object-oriented programming demonstrated proficiency in procedural or object-oriented programming language.
-Any applicant who is deficient in any of the areas listed above may be either denied admission or conditionally admitted provided they take and pass with a "B" grade or above additiomal courses specified by the department at the undergraduate level before a specified deadline.
+These applicants should have the equivalent of a minor in computer science including courses equivalent to Software Engineering I (CS 310), Software Engineering II (CS 491), Operating Systems (CS 350), Database Systems (CS 488), either Calculus and Its Applications (MS 120) or Calculus I (MS 125), and demonstrated proficiency in procedural or object-oriented programming demonstrated proficiency in procedural or object-oriented programming language.
+Any applicant who is deficient in any of the areas listed above may be either denied admission or conditionally admitted provided they take and pass with a "B" grade or above additional courses specified by the department at the undergraduate level before a specified deadline.
 The decision as to which action will be taken is at the discretion of the Director of Graduate Studies based upon a recommendation by the graduate faculty in the program.

 All applications will be reviewed by the graduate faculty in the program.
 The faculty will submit to the Graduate Admissions Office, 320 Bibb Graves, its recommendation on the admission of each applicant.
 The Director of Graduate Studies will make the final decision on the admission of the student.

 A total of 33 semester hours in graduate computer science courses is required.
 There is a core of 15 graduate semester hours required for all concentrations.
 In addition to the core, students must take eighteen (18) graduate credit hours of a concentration-related course and/or elective per the requirements for each concentration.

-For both options, the presentaion or comprehensive oral exam may be done using technology from a distance.
+For both options, the presentation or comprehensive oral exam may be done using technology from a distance.
 Time will be allotted after all presentations for the faculty present to ask questions of the student.

 Students must select and complete the requirements for one of the following two concentrations: